All resources

 Steps on How to Train and Deploy a BigQuery ML Model

 To train and deploy a BigQuery ML model, first prepare and load your dataset.
 Then, use SQL to create and train the model.
-Once trained, evaluate its performance and deploy it for predictions.
+Reviewing training statistics is essential to understand how the model was trained and how well it performed.

 Step 1: Prepare Your Training Dataset